forero/HaloGenerator/README.md

 =============

 TODO:
-	- Organize and Document the code
+	- Organize and Document the code (DONE in newmain.py)
-	- Instead of adding an arbitrary parameter, use MCMC to get the radius
+	- Instead of adding an arbitrary parameter, use MCMC to get the radius (DONE)
+	- Fix units

 Notes:
+	- New version added in newmain.py, the old version is still in main.py
-	- HaloGenerator was tested with NFW code this in the Test folder
+	- HaloGenerator was tested with NFW code this in the test folder